ETisHomeEarth/Elias-Tsegay-Data-Analyst-Portfolio/README.md

+## Excel Projects

-# Elias Tsegay Excel Project using Bike Sales (data cleaning and dashboard creation)
+# Using Bike Sales Data (data cleaning and dashboard creation)
     Set up and cleaned data
     Made pivot tables
     Created a dashboard and added slicers

-# Elias Tsegay Excel Project using Employee Dataset from Kaggle (data visualisation, VLOOKUP, and dashboard creation)
+# Using Employee Data from Kaggle (data visualisation, VLOOKUP, and dashboard creation)
     Set up and transformed data
     Used VLOOKUP to create an age bracket for each employee Made pivot tables and charts